ObserveObserver/sezScripts/sezCooking/README.md

 Features:

 Rogues den, anywhere with a range I think.
-Bank has to be close for now.
+Bank has to be close for now or on screen.
+Once i figure out Rs2Camera, it won't matter.

 TODO features: